oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/equinix_fcr.md

 ### About FastConnect

-FastConnect allows customers to connect directly external environments such as 3rd party cloud providers and on-premise data centers to their Oracle Cloud Infrastructure (OCI) virtual cloud network via dedicated, private, high-bandwidth connections.
+FastConnect allows customers to connect directly to external environments such as 3rd party cloud providers and on-premise data centers to their Oracle Cloud Infrastructure (OCI) virtual cloud network via dedicated, private, high-bandwidth connections.
 [Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/Overview_of_VCNs_and_Subnets.htm) for more information on FastConnects.

 ### Objectives